wh-alice/mig_visualstudio/vs/test/how-to--specify-the-number-of-test-iterations-in-a-load-test-run-setting.md

 ---
-title: "How to: Specify the Number of Test Iterations in a Load Test Run Setting" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14" ms.reviewer: ""
+title: "How to: Specify the Number of Test Iterations in a Load Test Run Setting | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14" ms.reviewer: ""
 ms.suite: ""